 Becky had been a stay at home mom for many years.
 She cared for their five children still living at home, while Robert worked various jobs throughout the years.
 He worked for the mill, and did construction work, among other things.
 Jobs come and go in such a rural location.
 Rural towns, can be a hard place to keep businesses afloat because the population density is small and the distance between people is large.

-After dealing with the heavy news of his worsened condition, Robert then faced the harsh reality of his treatment options.
+After dealing with the heavy news of his worsened condition, Robert faced the harsh reality of his treatment options, before moving forward.
 He went through surgery to remove the two largest blood clots.
 He had a stent put in his kidney to avoid kidney failure.
 With a lot of hesitation, he went through chemotherapy and radiation, during which he lost his hair.
 In an attempt to cheer him up and in an act of solidarity, Becky and some of their kids shaved their heads.
 After a tremendous struggle, things were finally beginning to look up.
-Feeding America’s mobile pantries, with the help of The Luce County Link (the youth and community resource center), filled the gaps when there wasn’t enough food to go around.
+Feeding America’s mobile pantries, with the help of The Luce County LINK (the youth and community resource center), filled the gaps when there wasn’t enough food to go around.

 Today, he’s in remission, but not without accumulating his fair share of battle scars along the way.
-He still has a stent in his kidney, and a small but persistent blood clot in his leg.
+He still has a stent in his kidney, and a small but persistent blood clot in his leg which renders him unable to work.
 Doctors told him he will be on blood thinners for the rest of his life.
 However, equated to his previous condition, he is feeling restored.
 Robert is grateful that he is healthy enough to be here with his family for the years to come.

 Story written by Molly Kooi, Communications Intern